Developmental Delays in Children – Gross Motor Delay

 What do I do if I suspect gross motor delay in my child?

 The first step is to consult with a medical professional.
-This can be your primary family doctor, or the medical professional at a well-baby, family clinic.
+This can be your primary care doctor or a medical professional at a well-child or family clinic.
 Assessment may take the form of asking your child to perform age-appropriate gross motor activities and detailed questioning about what gross motor skills they have and have not mastered.
-Early intervention is crucial in helping children with a delay.
+Early intervention is essential in helping children with a delay.

 Related articles